dbgb/project-audio/README.md

   - Save, play, edit or delete your own tracks
   - Playback only for other user's uploads

+- Searchable tracklist:

+  - Filter tracks by title, poster, description etc.

 - Save favourites:

   - Like or unlike tracks
-  - Browse user favourites via their profile page
+  - Browse user favourites and uploads via their profile page

 - Fully responsive layout: